 The Office of the Registrar, Aid & Awards delivers government and University aid and award programs that support access, financial wellness and excellence at the post-secondary level.
 Our academic grant, award, bursary and work programs encourage and support diversity and inclusivity in the recruitment, retention, and recognition of students, including those from equity-seeking groups.
-Aid & Awards administers geovernment student aid, such as the Ontario Student Assistance Program (OSAP) and the US Direct Loans Program, is administered on behalf of various federal and provincial governments.
+Aid & Awards administers gGovernment student aid, such as the Ontario Student Assistance Program (OSAP) and the US Direct Loans Program, is administered on behalf of various federal and provincial governments.
 University aid and awards program academic grants, awards, bursaries and work programs.
 For more information about our programs and services, visit https://registrar.mcmaster.ca/aid-awards/.
-Regulations for Aid and Awards administration.
-In doing so, the Tip University operates within the Senate approved University Aid and Awards Policy-te-ensure its responsibilities to students and donors are met.
+Regulations for Aid and Awards eppertunities for students in the derivery or are and award programs, while ensuring equity, and consistency and uansparency in administration.
+In doing so, the The University operates within the Senate approved University Aid and Awards Policy to ensure its responsibilities to students and donors are met.
 While all regulations for Aid and Awards are established within this approved policy, the University may choose to offer additional Aid and Award programs, establish regulations through which to administer these programs, and/or modify existing regulations with Senate approval after the Undergraduate Calendar has been published.
 It is important to note that Financial Awards are not covered by the University Aid and Awards Policy and are not administered through the Aid and Award regulations that follow.
-Financial Awards support students in a manner consistent with the goals of the University, but do not necessarily meet all ef the policy regulations of established Aid and Award programs.
+Financial Awards upport students in a manner consistent with the goals of the University, but do not necessarily meet all ef-the policy regulations of established Aid and Award programs.
 Financial Awards may be administered centrally through the Office of the Registrar, Aid & Awards, through the School of Graduate Studies (SGS), or through designated representatives in University faculties and departments that have established processes to administer their own funds (e.g. Athletics and Recreation).
 Financial Awards are not Senate-approved awards and thus, are not recognized at convocation or included on University transcripts.
 Information about Financial Awards is made available through department websites.
 The following regulations apply to all Undergraduate Aid and Award Programs (and excludes Financial Awards, as detailed above):